Mesharou/mesharou.github.io/ModNum/Activity1.md

    ![Alt text](./Figure/Basin_averages.png "a title")

 ## Run the model using openMP

+To make the model run faster, we can use several processors in parellel with openMP.

  * We need to edit the file ```cppdefs.h```
  * Find the part of the file where the BASIN case is defined ( ```#elif defined BASIN``` ) and change ```# undef OPENMP``` into ```# define OPENMP```